Fascist. Snowflake. Liberal weenie. Nazi. Racist, xenophobic, bigot. Idiot. Moron. Ignorant fool.

 Reprinted with permission.

 Sam Guzman is a writer and blogger and the founder and editor of The Catholic Gentleman.
-He lives in the Milwaukee with his wife and their three children.
-He is the author of Be Not Afraid: A Book of Quotes for Catholic Men.Copyright © 2016 The Catholic Gentleman
+He lives in Milwaukee with his wife and their three children.
+He is the author of The Catholic Gentleman: Living Authentic Manhood Today.Copyright © 2016 The Catholic Gentleman

 back to top